High stakes and glitz mark the vote in Paris for the 2030 World Expo host

+Delegations from the 182 member states of the Paris-based Bureau International des Expositions, or BIE, gathered in Issy-les-Moulineaux, a southwestern suburb of the French capital.

+The meeting started with the candidates' final presentation to be followed by the vote, which will be held behind closed doors.
+The result will be made public later Tuesday.

-PARIS — (AP) — In a high-profile showdown, Rome, Busan, and Riyadh are the top contenders as the Bureau International des Expositions (BIE) prepares to vote on Tuesday in Paris for the host city of the 2030 World Expo.
-With the stakes high, each city has escalated its campaign efforts, showcasing unique visions and ambitious promises to secure the rights to this globally prestigious event.
+With the stakes high, each city has escalated its campaign efforts, showcasing unique visions and ambitious promises to secure the rights to the globally prestigious event.

 Rome’s bid also includes plans for the world’s largest urban solar park and a green corridor connecting the Expo site to historic landmarks like the Appia Antica (Appian Way), one of the oldest and most important roads of the Roman Empire.

-South Korea’s Busan has brought in cultural heavyweights like “Gangnam Style” rapper Psy and K-pop supergroup BTS to bolster its bid.
-The city is positioning itself for a high-tech Expo, emphasizing its capabilities in AI and 6G technology with the aim of attracting millions of visitors and spurring job creation.
+The South Korean port city of Busan has brought in cultural heavyweights like “Gangnam Style” rapper Psy and K-pop supergroup BTS to bolster its bid.
+The city is positioning itself for a high-tech Expo, emphasizing its capabilities in artificial intelligence and 6G technology with the aim of attracting millions of visitors and spurring job creation.

-Meanwhile, Saudi Arabia’s Riyadh has mounted a significant marketing campaign, featuring a “Riyadh 2030” exhibit near the Eiffel Tower and extensive advertising across Paris.
-The Saudi bid, seeking to diversify the kingdom’s economy and boost its international stature, has received support from French President Emmanuel Macron, as indicated in a July statement from the Élysée Palace.
+Meanwhile, Saudi Arabian capital Riyadh has mounted a significant marketing campaign, featuring a “Riyadh 2030” exhibit near the Eiffel Tower and extensive advertising across Paris.
+The Saudi bid, seeking to diversify the kingdom’s economy and boost its international stature, has received support from French President Emmanuel Macron, as indicated in a July statement from the Elysee Palace.

 The World Expo has a storied history of bringing together nations to showcase technological innovations and cultural achievements.
 Since the inaugural event in 1851, Expos have been platforms for introducing groundbreaking inventions such as the light bulb, the Ferris wheel and the Eiffel Tower itself, which was built for the 1889 Exposition Universelle.

-With the world’s attention turned to Paris, the upcoming vote will set the stage for the next chapter in the rich legacy of the World Expos.
-The next Expo is scheduled to be held in Osaka in 2025.
+With the world's attention turned to Paris, the upcoming vote will set the stage for the next chapter in the rich legacy of the World Expos.
+The next Expo is scheduled to be held in Osaka, Japan, in 2025.

-Associated Press writers John Leicester in Paris and Frances D’Emilio in Rome contributed to this report.
+Thomas Adamson reported from Paris.
+John Leicester in Paris, Frances D’Emilio in Rome, and Colleen Barry in Milan, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.